 - The number of rounds of the permutation.
 Clearly, this is an essential parameter to protect against shortcut attacks.
 Reducing it can improve the performance but lower the safety margin.
-Should shortcut attacks be found, it can be increased to add safety margin. - The different rates R{hash} , R{kin} and R{kout} .
+Should shortcut attacks be found, it can be increased to add safety margin. - The different rates (or block sizes) R{hash} , R{kin} and R{kout} .
 In a hermetic approach, tuning the rates (hence the associated capacities) have an impact mainly on the generic security.
 Increasing such a rate would have a positive impact on performance and the expense of the generic, and therefore claimed, security levels.
 For instance, we have a lot of margin in terms of data complexity in the case $L = \Omega = 0$ (see Corollary 2), and in that case we could increase R{kout} to, say, 28 bytes.
-In the other direction, we could also wish to increase the generic and claimed security levels by reducing R{hash} or
+In the other direction, we could also wish to increase the generic and claimed security levels by reducing R{hash} or R{kin} .
+Decreasing these rates may also be a way to counteract some shortcut attacks, but this idea is not in the spirit of a hermetic approach.